 Jeronimos Monastery was just across the street and reached via an underpass.
 The monastery was built to commemorate Vasco Da Gama’s epic 1498 voyage to India and houses the tomb of many great figures together with Vasco da Gama.
-The tranquil ambiance amidst the exuberantly decorated doors, church interiors and stone carving of the cloister are a remarkable piece of architecture.
+The tranquil ambiance amidst the exuberantly decorated doors, church interiors and stone carving of the cloister is a remarkable piece of architecture.

 Also worth visiting in Belem region are the exhibitions in Belem Cultural Centre, history of sea exploration in the Maritime Museum, the Royal coaches in Coach Museum and the palaces of Belem and Ajuda.

 If you are a history buff do not miss a visit to the Convento de Cristo in Tomar city of Portugal.

 We boarded the tour bus from the Jeronimos Monastery to the last attraction on our Lisbon must-see list – the enticing ‘The Oceanarium”.
 Lisbon Oceanarium is the largest indoor aquarium in Europe with a large collection of marine species.
 We had some light snacks in a restaurant alongside the entrance of the Oceanarium before starting our tour through the amazing nature.